Widow inheritance: HIV/AIDS related concerns

-Widow Inheritance traditions dramatically increase the risk of infection with HIV and other sexually transmitted diseases, such as Hepatitis B, for the widow and the widow inheritor.
+Widow inheritance traditions dramatically increase the risk of infection with HIV and other sexually transmitted diseases, such as Hepatitis B, for the widow and the widow inheritor.
 As the HIV/AIDS epidemic began in the 1970s, the practice of widow inheritance evolved in response to the increased risk.
 Primarily, premature widowhood increased prevalence dramatically as many men died of HIV/AIDS.
 Secondarily, brothers of the widow's late husband were more reluctant to partake in "cleansing" rituals due to the high mortality rate of the disease.
 Many of these young widows suffered from HIV/AIDS themselves, and professional widow-inheritance emerged as a response to the growing demand for widow-inheritance traditions to continue despite the new risks.
 Although professional widow-inheritance began as a response to the HIV/AIDS crisis, it also contributes to the transmission of HIV/AIDS as professional inheritors move from village to village performing "cleansing" rituals.
 Additionally, it is frequent that using a condom during a sexual rite is considered to break the custom of inheritance, and condoms are largely avoided in inheritance relationships.

-In many circumstances, such as within the Luo community of Kenya, if a widow refuses inheritance from a professional widow inheritor, frequently out of fear of HIV/AIDS, she is often forced off her husband's land.
-HIV/AIDS concerns are further exacerbated in these conditions as widows are often pushed into sex work to make a living as employment prospects for both women and widows can be difficult.
+In many circumstances, such as for Luo in Kenya, if a widow refuses inheritance from a professional widow inheritor, frequently out of fear of HIV/AIDS, she is often forced off her husband's land.
+HIV/AIDS concerns are further exacerbated in those conditions, as widows are often pushed into sex work to make a living as employment prospects for both women and widows can be difficult.